 All taught students have a Personal Tutor.
-They can help with both academic and personal development.
+They can help with any academic concerns and help your personal development.

 All research students have a supervisor.
-They are here to help with your academic and professional development.
+They are here to help with any academic concerns and help your personal development.

-An online mental health and wellbeing service offering an anonymous and safe peer support community.
+Do you want to chat?
+An online wellbeing service offering an anonymous and safe peer support community, available 24/7.

 Information you can access and use immediately to help yourself, or while you wait for further support.

-Offers support, events and social opportunities, regardless of individual background or culture.
+Offers support, events and social opportunities, regardless of your religious belief, background or culture.

 Get practical advice on study support, funding and accommodation if you have a learning difficulty or disability.